-Cut the aubergines in half, empty the fruit meat (which you will set aside), and pour coarse salt into the lid, let stand for 30 minutes to remove the bitterness.
+- Cut the eggplant in half, empty the fruit meat (which you will set aside), and pour coarse salt into the lid, let stand for 30 minutes to remove the bitterness.

-Meanwhile, heat 3 fingers of seed oil (or olive oil) in a sunken frying pan (a type of pan) and fry the aubergines lid on both sides.
+- Meanwhile, heat 3 fingers of seed oil (or olive oil) in a sunken frying pan (a type of pan) and fry the eggplant lid on both sides.
 Then place it on absorbent paper.

-Fill the aubergines cap with the obtained mixture, pour 1 tablespoon of ketchup into each and sprinkle with a handful of grated cheese and breadcrumbs mixed with the same measure.
+- Fill the eggplant cap with the obtained mixture, pour 1 tablespoon of ketchup into each and sprinkle with a handful of grated cheese and breadcrumbs mixed with the same measure.